ninbura/windows/README.md

 		- select "change resolution" in left hand side menu & verify that all monitors are
 			- set to the correct resolution & refresh rate
 			- set to full rgb color mode
-			- If color mode is partial and greyed out; override settings with "use nvidia color settings".
+			- if color mode is partial and greyed out; override settings with "use nvidia color settings".
    	- after driver install it's likely that your windows audio settings got borked (see [configure audio settings](#configure-audio-settings) for fix)
 - other drivers
 	- [silabs 3.9.2](<https://hdfury.com/product/integral-2/>) (hdfury integral 2)